 My Consumer Reports investigation into dangerous infant sleepers won the 2020 Deadline Club Award for magazine investigative reporting, was a finalist for the 2020 National Magazine Award (the Ellies) in public interest journalism, and was an honorable mention for the 2019 Folio Award in investigative journalism.
 In 2019, I was also a part of the Consumer Reports reporting team that won the 2019 Folio Award in health/fitness reporting for our series on CBD.
 I’m the recipient of the 2016 Kathleen M. Foley Journalist Award given by the American Pain Society (their highest journalistic honor).
 Also in 2016, I won the min Editorial & Design Award for a single online article for an investigative cover story I wrote for Consumer Reports about physicians on probation.
 Previously, I won awards from the American Academy of Dermatology and the Skin Cancer Foundation for my in-depth articles on skin cancer.
 I was a fellow of the Council for the Advancement of Science Writing, and I am a member of the Society of Professional Journalists, the National Association of Science Writers, and Investigative Reporters and Editors.

-I live in New Jersey with my husband, two daughters, and dog.
+I live in New Jersey with my husband, two daughters, dog, and bunny.
 I thrive on uncovering valuable, interesting information and sharing it with readers.
 I’m always open to new ideas and projects, and would love to hear from you.